pkratz22/nonogram_from_image/README.md

 # nonogram_from_image
-Given image of nonogram from CrossMe app, return array description of puzzle
+Given image of nonogram from CrossMe iPad app, return array description of puzzle